webtechnick/CakePHP-Seo-Plugin/readme.markdown

 			'honeyPot' => array('admin' => false, 'plugin' => 'seo', 'controller' => 'seo_blacklists', 'action' => 'honeypot'),
 			'log' => true,
-			'cacheEngine' => false, // optionally cache things to save on DB requests - eg: 'default' )
+			'cacheEngine' => false, // optionally cache things to save on DB requests - eg: 'default' 'levenshtein' => array(
+				'active' => false,
+				'threshold' => 5, //-1 to always find the closest match 'cost_add' => 1, //cost to add a character, higher the amount the less you can add to find a match 'cost_change' => 1, //cost to change a character, higher the amount the less you can change to find a match 'cost_delete' => 1, //cost to delete a character, higher the ammount the less you can delete to find a match 'source' => '/sitemap.xml' //URL to list of urls, a sitemap )
+		)
 	);
 	?>